bryglab/watermark/README.md

 ```

-The `watermark` filter accepts optional parameters to specify the watermark image:
+The `watermark` filter accepts optional parameters to override the general settings just for your use case:

 ```twig